MarthinL/ssk/SPECIFICATION.md

 ## Concerns Addressed by This Format

-Format 0 resolves the following concerns, mapped to the formal concern model:
+Format 0 resolves the following concerns, mapped to the formal concern model (see ARCHITECTURE.md):

 | Concern | Description | Reference |
 |---------|-------------|-----------|